 From patterns you’ll regularly use such as work with the Tabs API and adding a button to the toolbar to more advanced topics such as intercepting HTTP requests and working with contextual identities, you’ll find a range of tutorials to get you started.

 When you are ready to create your extension for Firefox or port your Chrome extension head over to Extension Workshop.
-Here you find details on:
+It has details on:

 - The Firefox workflow, such as temporarily installing extensions during development, debugging, request the right permissions, and more.